 So let the message ring out loud and clear today: we will not let that happen.

 We will together protect and project our values in the world – and we will keep our people safe - now and in the years to come

-So, a solid and comfortable speech from the Prime Minister.
+So, her speech didn't rise to the occasion like a Winston Churchill speech.
+But this was a solid and comfortable speech from the Prime Minister.